 Time Commitment: school year, two hours per week.

 Although tutoring is linked with mentoring, there are specific opportunities to provide just tutoring.
-Tutoring is offered in all academic subjects including Math, Science, English, History, and Foreign Languages and for all youth at HSTF.
-Tutoring sessions typically focus on the youth’s current school work.
-Tutors and youth are matched according to youth need, the volunteer’s interests, and schedule.
-Once a youth is settled in with a specific tutor, then the tutor can schedule specific days and times to meet with the youth.
+Tutoring is offered in all academic subjects including Math, Science, History, English, Foreign languages, SAT, and more and for all youth (grades 8-12).
+Tutoring sessions typically focus on the youth’s current schoolwork.
+Tutors and youth are matched according to youth needs, the volunteer’s interests, and availability.

 Other Volunteer Opportunities: